 Fiona Weir from Gingerbread, the charity for single parents, believes 38 Degrees members are vital to getting the vote to go the right way: “We’ve got to make these changes stick when the Bill returns to the Commons.
 Action from 38 Degrees members can help to tip the balance between a bill that fails victims of domestic violence and their children or a bill that protects them”.

-The government’s legal aid changes could mean that disabled people, children and victims of domestic violence will suffer most.
+The government’s legal aid changes could mean that people living with a disability, children and victims of domestic violence will suffer most.
 That’s why senior lawyers warn that these changes will be “bad for children, bad for women and bad for families.”

 It’s going to be close.
 But time and again, 38 Degrees members have taken action to stand up for what’s fair.
 We’ve challenged the government when they’ve turned a blind eye to tax dodgers.
 And we made it clear that we won’t put up with intrusive government plans to monitor our emails.